mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 interactive so that you can simulate the mining algorithms for yourself and get a feel for how mining really works.
 While the concepts here are not simple, they are presented so as to be easily understood by someone with no knowledge of programming, cryptography or bitcoin.
-And I hope the interacivity will make the whole process fun.
+And I hope the interactivity will make the whole process fun.

 The article has 3 parts: